EWeinstein/EWeinstein.github.io/index.md

 Broadly, I work in probabilistic machine learning and its application to the molecular sciences.

 I focus on developing methods to design effective laboratory experiments (experimental design) and to learn from natural experiments (causal inference).
-I am especially interested in developing machine learning algorithms that exploit unique properties of molecular systems, such as molecular sources of randomness, to learn about the natural world.
+I am especially interested in developing algorithms that exploit unique properties of molecular systems, such as molecular sources of randomness, to learn about the natural world.
 If you would like to read more, I recommend my papers on [hierarchical causal modeling](https://arxiv.org/abs/2401.05330) and its application [immune receptor proteins](https://arxiv.org/abs/2410.14127),